Leaving Cert English: ‘A challenge for pupils with limited attention spans’

 Caitlin Moran features in this year’s Leaving Cert English paper one.
 Photograph: Aidan Crawley

-The questions set on each text were subtle and precise, he added, and demanded an understanding of how words shift their meanings with changing contexts.
+He said the questions set on each text were subtle and precise and demanded an understanding of how words shift their meanings with changing contexts.

+Kate Barry, ASTI subject representative and a teacher at Loreto Secondary School in Fermoy, Co Cork, said that the paper offered well-prepared candidates a selection of questions that they could get straight into.

+One question, which asked students to write an introduction to a collection of essays, was particularly timely, Barry said.

 Social media